jaantollander/masters-thesis/content/40_results.md

 We can see that the getattr rate is consistent, but the setattr has large spikes.
 These rates indicate the frequency of querying and modifying file attributes, such as file ownership, access rights and timestamps.
 There rates may be elevated rates for example due to creation of temporary files.
+In Figure \ref{fig:density-1}, we inspect the contribution of different users to the setattr rate on MDT show in the bottom subplot.
 \label{fig:total-mdt-3}
 ](figures/2022-10-27_mdt_compute_3.svg)

 ![
 Total rates of `getxattr` and `setxattr` operations from compute nodes to each MDT.
+We can see that getxattr rates are consistent through the period.
+The magnitude of setxattr rate is small, only a couple operations per second, from 00.00 to 18.00.
+After 18.00 the rate falls to near zero.
 \label{fig:total-mdt-4}
 ](figures/2022-10-27_mdt_compute_4.svg)

 ![
 Total rates of `mkdir` and `rmdir` operations from compute nodes to each MDT.
+Both rates are consistent through the period and the magnitude relatively small, for example, compared to file creation and removal in Figure \ref{fig:total-mdt-1}.
 \label{fig:total-mdt-5}
 ](figures/2022-10-27_mdt_compute_5.svg)

 ![
 Total rates of `rename` and `sync` operations from compute nodes to each MDT.
+Both rates are consistent through the period and the magnitude relatively small.
 \label{fig:total-mdt-6}
 ](figures/2022-10-27_mdt_compute_6.svg)